tetsufmbio/taxallnomy/README.md

 (primary key).
 Each one of 28 taxonomic ranks are represented in a column of this table.
 Keep in mind that the content of the taxonomic rank columns is not a taxon name,  but a taxon code used by Taxallnomy (See the section "Taxallnomy taxon code").
 The taxon names can be programmatically generated from the taxon code.
-Use the script "get_lineage"  to retrieve lineages with taxon name.
+Use the script "get_lineage.pl"  to retrieve lineages with taxon name.

 * taxallnomy_lin table content: